Maintaining Eligibility

 - Complete and submit the online SAP Appeal Form(s)

-- Print the Academic Advisor Appeal Questionnaire Form and meet with your Academic Advisor to have this completed.
-Once complete, upload this to your financial aid student portal.
+- Print the Academic Advisor Appeal Questionnaire Form and meet with assigned Academic Advisor to complete.
+Once finished, upload this to the Financial Aid Portal.

-- Once the above steps are complete, a link will be available in your financial aid student portal to schedule an appointment online with a financial aid advisor.
+- After the above steps are complete, a link will be available in the Financial Aid Portal to schedule an appointment with a financial aid advisor.

 Scholarships & Financial Aid does not recognize the GPA that results from the submission of the Grade Exclusion Form.
-Grade excluded courses will be calculated in financial aid GPA based on the grading mark earned in each course (D, F, or U).
+Grade-excluded courses will be calculated in the financial aid GPA based on the grading mark earned in each course (D, F, or U).

-Students must also complete at least 75% of all coursework attempted.
-Because grade excluded courses cannot be used to satisfy degree requirements, they will be considered attempted but not passed.
+Students must complete at least 75% of all coursework attempted.
+Since grade-excluded courses cannot be used to satisfy degree requirements, they will be considered attempted but not passed.
 This will impact cumulative hours completed and possibly leave undergraduate students to fall below the minimum 75% completion rate that is required for Satisfactory Academic Progress.

 Grade exclusions may also impact student loan eligibility.
-Annual loan limits are determined based upon classification.
+Annual loan limits are determined based on classification.
 Grade exclusion may change a student’s grade level/classification.

 *Grade exclusions are no longer an option available to students after August 2013.

-All financial aid offers are based on full-time enrollment.
-However, most of the financial aid programs we offer require students to be registered at least half-time.
-The Award Proration page includes information regarding funds and proration rules.
-Please see the chart below for the definition of your enrollment status for undergraduate, graduate, and professional students.
-Veterinary Medicine students enrolled in graduate coursework during the summer will follow the graduate enrollment requirements.
+Please see the chart below for enrollment status for undergraduate, graduate and professional students.
+Veterinary Medicine students enrolled in graduate coursework during the summer and students in the Doctor of Nursing Practice (DNP) will follow the graduate enrollment requirements.

 For Federal, State and Institutional Aid (including scholarships), the following will apply: